gmc-code/PC-microbit-micropython/docs/sound/audio_soundeffects.rst

     while True:
         if button_a.is_pressed():
-            # the A-button silences the micro:bit
+            # the A-button silences the microbit
             audio.play(snd_effect1, wait=False)
             sleep(500)
         elif button_b.is_pressed():